EvanDongChen/CMPT354-LibraryDataBase/README.md

 ---

 ## Feature Guide
+Our Library DB features a User system; by default, you will be logged in as Alice Smith.
+You can Logout out using the logout button at the top right, which will return you to the login screen.
+Here at the top right, you can sign up for a new account or use one of our existing accounts.
+Alice's Account:
+Member ID: 1
+Phone Number: 123-456-7890
+Bob's Account:
+Member Id: 2
+Phone Number: 987-654-3210

 1.📚 **Find an item** in the library
 -Use the search bar on the top right and enter a desired search result; results will appear at the center of the webpage.
 -By default all library items are displayed at the center of the page